SRALee12/DecentralBank/decentralbank.md

 A decentral bank is a completely "on-chain" (residing on a distributed ledger platform) network which employs a large number of stability mechanisms to exert maximum leverage on manipulating the currency supply which it prints.

 Decentral bank uses a number of policies which allow for expansion and retraction of the currency tokens so that the price of the currency remains at a constant bound.
 Unlike other stable token schemes, decentral bank employs multiple market operations, similar to a real central bank.
-However, unlike a classical central bank, the market operations are algorithmically fair and transparent since they take place completely on the blockchain itself.
+However, unlike a classical central bank, the market operations are algorithmically fair and transparent since they take place completely on the blockchain itself with no off-chain component needed.

 The bank uses deposited assets and equity to expand and contract the money supply to achieve stability of the decentral bank notes it prints.
 The bank sells deposited assets in a currency repurchase market-making operation to contract the currency supply at any time at the pegged price of the currency.
 Since depositors have the right to withdraw their asset at any time (like a normal bank), it is prudent to keep verifiable reserve requirements that are programmed into the client software.
 This way, depositors can transparently audit the network at any time so that the fractional reserve nature of decentral bank is public and auditable.
 The bank can also print bond tokens which pay out a consistent coupon plus interest.
 This provides another mechanism to retract the supply of currency by offering riskless future returns denominated in the decentral bank currency.